 • How does it affect the kidney?

-To be safe, have your veterinarian check your Boxer if he has eaten a large amount of grapes or raisins because a healthy kidney is key to its survival.
+To be safe, have your veterinarian check your Boxer if he has eaten a large number of grapes or raisins because a healthy kidney is a key to its survival.

 Feed him a balanced diet.